AnkurDey76/Stone-Paper-Scissors-Project/README.md

 Now that you have the rules down, you can start thinking about how they might translate to Python code.
 So I have designed this project such a way that you can play with your opponent(Computer) when you are feeling bore alone.In this project I have used conditional expression(If, Else & Elif Statement).
-So this is a very simple & interesting Project.
+So this is a very simple & interesting  game Project.